PushkarRKulkarni2003/ttsky_combo/docs/info.md

 You can also include images in this folder and reference them in the markdown.
 Each image must be less than 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->
+## Credits :
-Credits : We gratefully acknowledge the CoE in Integrated Circuits and Systems (ICAS) and Department of ECE.
-Our special thanks to Dr K S Geetha (Vice Principal) and, Dr. K N Subramanya (principal) for their constant support and encouragement to do TAPEOUT in Tiny Tapeout 8 .
+We gratefully acknowledge the CoE in Integrated Circuits and Systems (ICAS) and Department of ECE.
+Our special thanks to Dr K S Geetha (Vice Principal) and, Dr. K N Subramanya (principal) for their constant support and encouragement to do TAPEOUT in SKY25A .

 ## How it works